DaoCloud/DaoCloud-docs/docs/en/docs/kairship/workload/yaml.md

-# Create multicloud workloads via YAML
+# Create Multicloud Workloads from YAML

 In addition to creating workloads through images, they can also be created by entering YAML statements.